Hung1510/Code-Navigator/README.md

 ```

 `.github/workflows/ci.yml` wires this up: one job runs the unit tests, a second
-indexes a corpus and runs the gate (calibrate the thresholds after the first
+indexes a corpus and runs the gate.
+Don't eyeball the thresholds -
-green run - set them ~10–15% below your observed numbers).
+`scripts/calibrate.py` prints suggested floors derived from the binomial
+standard error at your actual `n`.
+Two caveats worth knowing before you trust a
+green build:

+- **The gate's corpus is this repo's own source, and the gold set is derived
+  from it.** So a PR that renames a function moves the dataset *and* the corpus
+  at once, and the gate can't tell a retrieval regression from ordinary
+  refactoring.
+Pin it to a fixed fixture repo if you want the numbers to mean
+  one thing.
+- **`n` is small** (~82 items on this repo), so the 2-sigma band is roughly ±10
+  points.
+A floor set tighter than that will fail on noise, and you will learn
+  to ignore it.

 ## How it works (the four moving parts)